 Castle & Estate Ride, Ireland

-This holiday in beautiful County Monaghan is the ultimate luxury ride in Ireland, especially if you love (or want to try) jumping.
-Not only do you get to live it up in a castle and its 1,000 acre grounds, you also get to hone your equestrian skills with a tailored combination of lessons, trail rides and cross country courses!
+This holiday in beautiful County Monaghan is the ultimate luxury ride, especially if you love (or want to try) jumping.
+Not only do you get to live it up in a castle and its 1,000 acre grounds, you also get to hone your equestrian skills with a tailored combination of lessons, trail rides and cross country!
 Between the indoor arena, showjumping courses and 300+ cross country obstacles, there is plenty of variation on offer for your three-hour daily riding schedule, and you certainly don’t have to jump if you don’t want to.
-The instructors and guides on this ride are amazing, catering to everyone from the novice rider to the experienced eventer, and we guarantee that no matter where you sit on the spectrum you will leave a more confident and skilled rider.
+The instructors and guides are amazing and we guarantee that whether you’re a novice rider or an experienced eventer, you will leave a more confident and skilled rider.
 There is the option to increase your riding hours at an additional cost if you wish, but for entry-level globetrotters, three hours a day for either three or five days tends to be just right.
 Oh, and custom itineraries of up to seven days can be arranged on request.

 Dressage in Andalusia, Spain

 We’ve teamed up with our amazing outfitters in Andalusia, Spain, to offer three itineraries designed to suit the needs and desires of every rider, all based out of a 16th century Hacienda in one of Andalusia’s famous white villages.
 For beginner riders, we recommend the Train & Trail itinerary, which sees you riding majestic Andalusian horses both in the arena and along scenic trails.
 No matter your level of riding or your (un)familiarity with dressage, the world-class instructors and schoolmaster horses will have you performing like a natural in no time.
 Then when you get the urge for some fresh mountain air, you’ll hit the trail and gain confidence outside of the arena, riding with a small group and expert guides.
 Choose between three, four and six night itineraries all year round.